spiceai/spice-java/README.md

 ### Manual installation

-jars are available from a public [maven](https://mvnrepository.com/artifact/ai.spice/spiceai) repository.
-To build own .jar, execute command below from repository root:
+Pre-built jars are available from a public [maven](https://mvnrepository.com/artifact/ai.spice/spiceai) repository.
+To build a .jar, execute the command below from the repository root:

 ```shell
 mvn package -Dmaven.test.skip=true